Newell Brands (NASDAQ:NWL) Updates Q1 Earnings Guidance

-Newell Brands (NASDAQ:NWL – Get Free Report) updated its first quarter earnings guidance on Friday.
-The company provided earnings per share guidance of ($0.09)-($0.05) for the period, compared to the consensus earnings per share estimate of $0.02.
+Newell Brands (NASDAQ:NWL – Get Free Report) issued an update on its first quarter earnings guidance on Friday morning.
+The company provided earnings per share (EPS) guidance of ($0.09)-($0.05) for the period, compared to the consensus estimate of $0.02.
 The company issued revenue guidance of $1.624-$1.661 billion, compared to the consensus revenue estimate of $1.68 billion.
 Newell Brands also updated its FY 2024 guidance to 0.520-0.620 EPS.

-NWL has been the subject of a number of recent analyst reports.
-Barclays upped their price target on Newell Brands from $5.00 to $6.00 and gave the company an underweight rating in a research report on Tuesday, January 16th.
-UBS Group upped their price target on Newell Brands from $9.00 to $10.00 and gave the company a buy rating in a research report on Tuesday, January 9th.
-Royal Bank of Canada decreased their target price on Newell Brands from $12.00 to $9.00 and set a sector perform rating for the company in a research report on Monday, October 30th.
-JPMorgan Chase & Co. increased their target price on Newell Brands from $7.00 to $9.00 and gave the stock a neutral rating in a research report on Tuesday, January 9th.
-Finally, Raymond James lowered Newell Brands from a strong-buy rating to an outperform rating and decreased their target price for the stock from $13.00 to $10.00 in a research report on Monday, October 23rd.
-One research analyst has rated the stock with a sell rating, six have assigned a hold rating and three have assigned a buy rating to the company.
-Based on data from MarketBeat, Newell Brands currently has an average rating of Hold and an average target price of $9.55.
+A number of analysts recently commented on NWL shares.
+UBS Group upped their price objective on Newell Brands from $9.00 to $10.00 and gave the company a buy rating in a research report on Tuesday, January 9th.
+JPMorgan Chase & Co. increased their price target on shares of Newell Brands from $7.00 to $9.00 and gave the stock a neutral rating in a research report on Tuesday, January 9th.
+TheStreet cut shares of Newell Brands from a c- rating to a d rating in a research note on Friday, October 27th.
+StockNews.com upgraded Newell Brands from a sell rating to a hold rating in a research note on Friday, December 15th.
+Finally, Truist Financial cut shares of Newell Brands from a buy rating to a hold rating and decreased their target price for the stock from $20.00 to $8.00 in a research note on Monday, October 30th.
+One investment analyst has rated the stock with a sell rating, six have issued a hold rating and three have assigned a buy rating to the company.
+According to MarketBeat, the company currently has a consensus rating of Hold and a consensus target price of $9.55.

 Newell Brands Trading Down 18.9 %

-Newell Brands (NASDAQ:NWL – Get Free Report) last released its quarterly earnings results on Friday, February 9th.
-The company reported $0.22 earnings per share for the quarter, topping the consensus estimate of $0.17 by $0.05.
+Newell Brands (NASDAQ:NWL – Get Free Report) last issued its earnings results on Friday, February 9th.
+The company reported $0.22 EPS for the quarter, beating analysts’ consensus estimates of $0.17 by $0.05.
+The business had revenue of $2.10 billion during the quarter, compared to analysts’ expectations of $1.98 billion.
 Newell Brands had a negative net margin of 6.61% and a positive return on equity of 9.12%.
-The firm had revenue of $2.10 billion during the quarter, compared to the consensus estimate of $1.98 billion.
-During the same quarter in the prior year, the firm earned $0.16 EPS.
-The company’s revenue for the quarter was down 8.1% on a year-over-year basis.
-As a group, equities analysts expect that Newell Brands will post 0.57 EPS for the current year.
+The company’s quarterly revenue was down 8.1% compared to the same quarter last year.
+During the same period in the prior year, the business earned $0.16 earnings per share.
+Analysts predict that Newell Brands will post 0.57 EPS for the current fiscal year.

 Newell Brands Inc engages in the design, manufacture, sourcing, and distribution of consumer and commercial products worldwide.
 The company operates in five segments: Commercial Solutions, Home Appliances, Home Solutions, Learning and Development, and Outdoor and Recreation.
 The Commercial Solutions segment provides commercial cleaning and maintenance solutions; closet and garage organization products; hygiene systems and material handling solutions; and connected home and security products under the Mapa, Quickie, Rubbermaid, Rubbermaid Commercial Products, and Spontex brands.